The Quality and Academic Development team will send the following to all our current External Examiners:

 links to the Rules of Assessment and the Assessment Policies (including Marking Policies)

-A copy (or link to) the relevant Student Handbook(s)
+a copy (or link to) the relevant Student Handbook(s)

-A copy of the marking criteria (including, if relevant, information relating to professional competencies)
+a copy of the marking criteria (including, if relevant, information relating to professional competencies)

-Dates of Boards of Examiners
+dates of Boards of Examiners meetings

-Information relating to the requirements of any professional, statutory or regulatory bodies (PSRBs) or accrediting bodies
+information relating to the requirements of any professional, statutory or regulatory bodies (PSRBs) or accrediting bodies

-Information relating to the indicative workload of the External Examiner for that academic year, including:
+information relating to the indicative workload of the External Examiner for that academic year, including:

 the moderation policy and indicative sample sizes